Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

   2.  ### <ins>Redis</ins> ->

-          Whenever I find that a website utilises Redis it truly does make me happy, Redis is being used more widely and for good reason.
+          Whenever I find that a website utilizes Redis it truly does make me happy, Redis is being used more widely and for good reason.

-          They are most likely using it as the cache server, due to its handy features ranging from `automatix expirations`, `built-in replication` to `LRU eviction`.
+          They are most likely using it as the cache server, due to its handy features ranging from `automatic expirations`, `built-in replication` to `LRU eviction`.
 The redis server is likely going to be used along with ``Redis cluster`` and ``Redis sentinel``.
-          It has an absolutely gargantuan amount of supported datatypes and being `in memory` means that it has extremely quick retrieval of data from  the RAM itself and not utilsing the SSD whatsoever.
+          It has an absolutely gargantuan amount of supported datatype and being `in memory` means that it has extremely quick retrieval of data from  the RAM itself and not utilizing the SSD whatsoever.

           <Image alt="ocean" src="/static/images/redis.png" width={500} height={300} />